xma711/notebook/big_data/hadoop/README.md

 Hadoop distributed file system (HDFS)
 --------------------------------

-It is a bit like linux filesystem, starting with / root direcotry too.
+It is a bit like Linux filesystem, starting with / root directory too.

-Switch to hduser first.. because /usr/local/hadoop has a user/group mode of hduser:hdoop.
+Switch to hduser first.. because /usr/local/hadoop has a user/group mode of hduser:hadoop.

 To list the files inside HDFS in a particular directory, use command:
 	hadoop fs -ls full_path_to_directory (e.g. hadoop fs -ls /)
 	(Seems that we can also use "hdfs dfs -ls /")

 to create/remove folder:
-	hadoop fs -mkdir/-rmr /direcotry/FOLDER_NAME
+	hadoop fs -mkdir/-rmr /directory/FOLDER_NAME

 data transferred to/from host computer from/to the hdfs:
 	hadoop fs -put/-get src dest